Colour Vision (horse): 2012: four-year-old season

 After a six-week absence, Colour Vision started second favourite when carrying top weight of 137 pounds for the Goodwood Cup on 2 August.
 After racing prominently he took second place behind Saddler's Rock in the straight but could make no further progress and lost the runner-up spot in the final strides to Askar Tau.
 In the Doncaster Cup on 14 September he took the lead three furlongs out but faded in the closing stages and finished seventh of the nine finishers behind Times Up.
 In the Prix du Cadran over 4000 metres on heavy ground at Longchamp Racecourse on 7 October he finished third behind Molly Malone and Hi Jinx with Saddler's Rock in fourth place.
 Two weeks later he ran for the second time in the British Champions Long Distance Cup but after racing in third place he dropped from contention and finished tailed-off last of the nine runners.

 2013: five-year-old season

 Colour Vision remained in training as a five-year-old but finished no better than fourth in his five starts.
 After finishing seventh behind the French filly Gloomy Sunday in the Henry II Stakes at Sandown Park Racecourse on 30 May he attempted to repeat his 2012 success in the Ascot Gold Cup.
 Starting at odds of 12/1 he took the lead approaching the last quarter mile but was overtaken a furlong out and finished fourth behind Estimate.
-In his three remaining raceshe finished seventh behind Brown Panther in the Goodwood Cup, sixth in the Lonsdale Cup at York Racecourse in August, and fifth to Times Up in the Doncaster Cup on 13 September.
+In his three remaining races, he finished seventh behind Brown Panther in the Goodwood Cup, sixth in the Lonsdale Cup at York Racecourse in August, and fifth to Times Up in the Doncaster Cup on 13 September.